 Distance Education or Distance Learning.
 A structured educational situation in which the instructors and learners are separated by time and location.
-Distance learning is characterized by (1) separation of place and/or time between instructor and learner, among learners, and/or between learners and learning resources; and (2) connectivity, interaction, and engagement between the learner and instructor, among learners, and between learners and learning resources conducted through one or more media.
+Distance education supports regular and substantive interaction synchronously and asynchronously, between instructor and learner, among learners, and between learners and learning resources through one or more interactive technologies.
+The technologies may include the following: the internet; interactive transmissions through broadcast, closed circuit, cable, satellite, or wireless communications devices; and two-way audio or videoconferencing.